adobe/phased-testing/README.md

 For now, we have not come around to deciding how retry should work in the case of phased tests.
 By default, we deactivate them on the phased tests unless the user specifically chooses to activate them by setting the system property `PHASED.TESTS.RETRY.DISABLED` to false.

 ## Release Notes
+### 7.0.11-SNAPSHOT
+* Implementation of order detection.
+We now have three options:
+** We continue as before, where we select the order alphabetically.
+** We allow the system to pick the order based on the line numbers. (#5) ** We allow the system to simply pick a calculated order based on what the steps produce and consume (#101)

 ### 7.0.10
 - Reports are now merged by default (#56)